LMP88959/Digital-Subband-Video-2/README.md

 - lossless coding support
 - intra and inter frames with variable length closed GOP
    - no bidirectional prediction (also known as B-frames).
 Only forward prediction with previous picture as reference
-- only form of entropy coding is interleaved exponential-golomb coding for simplicity

 ## Improvements and New Features since DSV1